SIBarcodeNetwork/ReadtheDocsMaster/Docs/exporting_metadata.rst

   :align: center
   :target: /en/latest/_images/geneious_column_headers_assembly.png

-  *TSV tab-separated Export* window that appears when exporting from assembly files
+  *TSV tab-separated Export* window that appears when exporting from contig files

-If exporting from assembly files, at the top of the window, ensure that “Documents” is selected.
+If exporting from contig files, at the top of the window, ensure that “Documents” is selected.
 This will not be necessary if exporting from consensus sequence files.

 From this list, choose all fields that are needed, then click “OK”.
 The tsv file will be exported to the location previously specified.